 Although one expects DVs to behave as in Eq.
 (6) for large s on general grounds, it would be nice to derive an expression such as Eq.
 (6) from QCD.
 Regrettably, this is still not possible from first principles but, recently, in Ref.
-[14], progress has been made under two plausible assumptions: (i) that the radial spectrum of QCD shows a leading Regge behavior in the vector channel for asymptotically large excitation number n, i.e.,
+[8], progress has been made under two plausible assumptions: (i) that the radial spectrum of QCD shows a leading Regge behavior in the vector channel for asymptotically large excitation number n, i.e., where M(n) is the spectrum of masses and F(n) are the corresponding decay constants appearing in the vector two-point function, in the large- N_c limit; and (ii) that the ratio of the width over the mass goes to a constant also in the same asymptotic limit, i.e.,